Salta ai contenuti

 Type: 'static' | 'server'

-Aggiunto in: astro@5.0.0 Beta
+Aggiunto in: astro@5.0.0 Nuovo

 This property allows you to force a specific output shape for the build.
 This can be useful for adapters that only work with a specific output type, for instance, your adapter might expect a static website, but uses an adapter to create host-specific files.
 Defaults to server if not specified.